Bangor Erris: History

 The reason Bangor was chosen as a site for Bingham's town was because it was situated at the crossroads of two old roads which were in use from about the middle of the 18th century.
 One road led from Carne (Mullet peninsula) to Castlebar and the other went from Inver (Kilcommon) to Newport.
 Both roads were repaired by order of the County Assizes in 1793.
 The crossroads was well sheltered from the worst of the prevailing winds and its situation on the banks of the Owenmore River also made it a suitable site.

 Major Bingham introduced the Revenue Police to stamp out the illicit distillation of drink, in reality it was to get personal protection for himself in his house Bingham Lodge on the western edge of the town.
 A post office was established in the town in 1842.

 The local parish church dates back to the mid-19th Century.

+The sculpture pictured at the top of this page is "the Crying Stone" by Colm Brennan.
+It was commissioned as part of the Millennium Initiative of Mayo County Council and stands beside the N59 just east of the village of Bangor Erris.
+It commemorates the sorrow felt by so many inhabitants of the area when their kinsfolk set off to seek a better life in America.